opendistro-for-elasticsearch/odfe-cli/docs/guide/usage.md

 ```

 ## Auto complete
-ODFE CLI includes a command-completion feature that enables you to use the Tab key to complete a partially entered command.
+odfe-cli includes a command-completion feature that enables you to use the Tab key to complete a partially entered command.
 This feature isn't automatically installed, you need to configure it manually.

 ### Configure auto complete